takacsot/site-qualityontime.eu/content/articles/legacy-to-hexagonal-refactoring.md

 Then split the object into three different object per operation: `CreateMeeting`, `UpdateMeeting`, `DeleteMeeting`.

-No let's focus on one of the operation only: `CreateMeeting`
+Now let's focus on one of the operation only: `CreateMeeting`

 I am sure that it is already better